Lost & Found Dogs

 Step 2: Make phone calls & check your local shelters

 - Calls should be made to the local animal control agencies, veterinary hospitals, shelters (both municipal and private) and rescue groups in your area.
-One of them may already have your pet in custody.
+One of them may already have your dog in custody.

 Step 3: Network on Social Media